MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-SafeLinksDetailReport.md

 ## DESCRIPTION
 Safe Links is a feature in Advanced Threat Protection that checks links in email messages to see if they lead to malicious web sites.
 When a user clicks a link in a message, the URL is temporarily rewritten and checked against a list of known, malicious web sites.
+The Get-SafeLinksDetailReport cmdlet returns information about url clicks for the last 7 days.
 This cmdlet returns the following information:

 - ClickTime